 - Register for opportunities on Student Hub.

 For assistance with questions related to the application process, please contact the firstname.lastname@example.org.

-- Successful completion of at least one year of study at USC and be currently enrolled in a USC program.
+- Successful completion of at least 8 courses of study at USC and be currently enrolled in a USC program.

 - Be at least 18 years old.